Vulgar And Crude Behavior Produces Abusive Relationships

 How can one interrupt or prevent the effects of deviancy training?
 Ha said the first step is to understand the life history of the participants.

 The researchers found that the quality of the parent-child relationship, measured when the child was 11, predicted relationship coercion almost 20 years later.
 The impact of early friendships was even stronger.
 Importantly, the strongest pathway was indirect: Disruptive parenting at age 11 created a "parenting vacuum" that allowed for antisocial behaviors to emerge.
 In turn, the antisocial behaviors contributed to the development of friendships with other teenagers who enjoyed deviancy training.
 The deviancy training impacted the level of coercion in adult romantic relationships over a decade later."Early relationships with parents and peers are very important for how relationships function in adulthood," Ha said.
 "Often people only blame their partner for relationship problems, but we have shown that current relationship problems might have roots in your adolescent friendships and relationships with your parents."

-1. Roy Otten, with ASU's REACH Institute and Radboud University in the Netherlands, and Shannon McGill of the Oregon Research Institute also contributed to the study.
+REFERENCES:1.
+Roy Otten, with ASU's REACH Institute and Radboud University in the Netherlands, and Shannon McGill of the Oregon Research Institute also contributed to the study.
 The late Thomas Dishion contributed to the work and developed the Family Check-Up program.

 The study was funded by the National Institute for Drug Abuse (DA07301, DA13773 and the INVEST Research Fellowship) and the National Institute on Alcoholism and Alcohol Abuse (AA022071).
 The content is solely the responsibility of the authors and does not necessarily reflect the official views of the National Institute of Health.